THIS PROGRAM IS WEBINAR ONLY. NO IN-PERSON ATTENDANCE.

 - how social media advertising of legal services misleads attorneys and the public; and

 - a brief history of NYCLA's pioneering work against UPL.

 Paralegals: $15 (2 Credits from National Federation of Paralegal Associations [NFPA])

-You must be signed in to register.
-If you do not have an account, you can create one for free.
+You must register online.
+If you do not have an account, you can create it for free.